 - Develop coping strategies for challenging behaviours.

 - Set realistic goals.

 - Link with supports, services and resources.

-Supported by FCSS Innisfail in partnership with McMan, the group meets on the second and fourth Wednesday of each month from 6:30-8 p.m. starting Feb.
+Supported by FCSS Innisfail in partnership with Caregivers Alberta, the group meets on every Wednesday of each month at 6:30 to 8 p.m. starting Feb.
 5 and the last session is April 1. * REGISTRATION REQUIRED *

 Art from the Heart

 Art from the Heart is a program designed for people living with early-stage dementia.
-It is a safe place and time to focus on the joy of creating, express one's feelings and emotions through art, explore memories, gain a sense of accomplishments, and a time to relax and socialize.
+It is a safe place to focus on the joy of creating, a time to relax and socialize, explore memories, gain a sense of accomplishments and express one’s feelings and emotions through art.

 The Innisfail Public Library, FCSS Innisfail, and the Wolf Creek Primary Care Network have partnered to implement this program.
 Art instructor Mirjam Rand will guide participants through a series of simple and enjoyable art projects using a variety of mediums.
 Tea/coffee and snacks will follow, allowing participants some time to socialize together.